open-telemetry/opentelemetry.io/content/en/blog/2023/creating-k8s-cluster-with-runtime-observability.md

 Metrics-server is running at https://0.0.0.0:60503/api/v1/namespaces/kube-system/services/https:metrics-server:https/proxy
 ```

-Going back to the logs of the Observability environment, you should see some
+Going back to the logs of the observability environment, you should see some
 spans of internal Kubernetes operations being published in OpenTelemetry
 Collector, like this: